 The most recent system plan is the 2010 Unified Sewer Plan, adopted in 2012.
 Pierce County was scheduled to begin an update in late 2020.
 The Plan accounted for zoning densities up to 54 units per acre, which should be adequate for most development within the LSDS.
-Master planned development at Lakewood Landing may occur at a higher intensity and require wastewater system capacity upgrades.
-The update of the Unified Sewer Plan provides an opportunity to plan for future development at Lakewood Landing.
+Master planned development at

+The 2025 update of the Pierce County Unified Sewer Plan provides an opportunity to plan for future development at in the subarea.

 Pierce County coordinates quarterly with the City of Lakewood to discuss upcoming and future projects.
 A Sewer Improvement Plan (SIP) was adopted in September 2019, addressing capital facility planning from 2020-2040 and identifying funding for the next six years of capital facility improvements.
-Reviewing the SIP in light of the LSDS and Lakewood Landing development is recommended.
+Reviewing the SIP in light of the LSDS development is recommended.